 How often do you start a new class?

-Radiography classes start once per year in the Spring semester, and the CT and Vascular Interventional programs start once per year in the Fall semester.
+Radiography classes start once per year in the summer semester, and the CT and Vascular Interventional programs start once per year in the fall semester.

 Do I have to have all of the prerequisite courses completed by the program application deadline?

 Yes, all program prerequisites must be completed before the application deadline for each program.
 For the radiography program, some classes end within a few days of the application deadline and an exception can be made.
 You must contact the program office to verify that the course end date will be acceptable.

 Do I have to take the HESI exam at Brookhaven or can I take it at another location?

 Yes, you must take the HESI exam, and the HESI exam must be taken at Brookhaven College with the Radiologic Science Program if you are applying to the Radiography Program.
 We offer the HESI exam once per year in April.
 More information will be available to you once you begin the application process.
 Please refer to the program information packet and the program information session for additional information.
 The HESI exam is not required for the CT or Vascular Programs.